WWE News: Drew McIntyre Reveals He Once Sent A Strange Letter To The FBI

 — Drew McIntyre (@DMcIntyreWWE) August 8, 2019

 McIntyre’s interest in strange occurrences might feature into his WWE career in the near future as well.
-As The Inquisitr previously reported, The Undertaker wants to work with the young superstar in a future single’s match.
+As The Inquisitr previously reported, The Undertaker wants to work with the young superstar in a future singles match.

 While that’s not quite the same as encountering real ghosts and aliens, The Deadman is arguably the WWE equivalent to such things.